How To Test Websites On Different Browsers Remotely?

 However, it has become quite a challenge for companies to implement cross browser testing with all of the lockdown taking place.
 In this article I will further discuss how even without our in-house device farms and lofty infrastructure goes defunct, we can solve our problem of how to test our websites on different browsers remotely.
 Before we do that, we need to come up with a cross browser testing strategy.

 Test Websites On Different Browsers, The Right Way!

 Cross browser testing could be overwhelming unless you have the right plan in hand.
 Your customers may be visiting your websites from a variety of browsers & OS combinations, it could be hundreds of such combinations.
-You can’t just go ahead and test your website on different browsers in random bases.
+You can’t just go ahead and test on Safari, Chrome, Mozilla different browsers versions in random bases.
 You need to plan things well here.
 Here is how you can.

 Analyse Your Website Audience